KateChern/NC-news-back-end/README.md

 # Back-End Project Northcoders News API

-### You must add files .env.test and .env.development in order to successfully connect to the test and development databases locally.
+### You will need to create two .env files in order to successfully connect to the two databases locally: .env.test and .env.development.
+Into each, add PGDATABASE=nc_news_test, and PGDATABASE=nc_news respectively.